Shift Parallelism: Low-Latency, High-Throughput LLM Inference for Dynamic Workloads: System Design and Implementation

 \item \texttt{TP: [[0, 1], [2, 3], [4, 5]]} \item \texttt{SP: [[0, 2, 4], [1, 3, 5]]} \item \texttt{SP\_TP: [[0, 2, 4, 1, 3, 5]]} \end{itemize}

 With the separate model solution, we can write the total weight footprint as

 where the first and second terms represent the base and shift models' weights, respectively.
-As a results, the memory overhead of the shift model is $1/SP$, i.e., an base model with more SP and less TP alleviates the memory overhead of the shift model.
-For example, when SP=8, the shift model's memory overhead is 12.5\%.
+As a results, the memory overhead of the shift model is $1/SP$, i.e., a base model with more $SP$ and less $TP$ alleviates the memory overhead of the shift model.
+For example, when $SP=8$, the shift model's memory overhead is 12.5\%.